jami/rpmbuilderutil/README.md

 	"name"        : "myprogram",
 	"version"     : "1.0.0",
 	"target"      : "development",
-	"description" : "myprogram does a lot of stuff" "files"       : [
+	"description" : "myprogram does a lot of stuff", "files"       : [
 		{
 			"type"        : "file",